facebook twitter google youtube linkedin

 • Construction and Wind Energy: Deployed in cranes, buildings, and wind farms for safety and efficiency.

-• Sports and Outdoor Activities: Utilized in sailing, paragliding, and other wind-dependent sports.
+• Sports and Outdoor Activities: Employed in sailing, paragliding, and various wind-reliant sports.

 • General Meteorological Use: Still popular in traditional meteorological stations worldwide.